joelouthan/Theologicus/src/romans/romans08-36.md

 And that is just one example in my own life.

->Mark 10:23–31 (CSB) Jesus looked around and said to his disciples, “How hard it is for those who have wealth to enter the kingdom of God!”
+>Mark 10:23–31 Jesus looked around and said to his disciples, “How hard it is for those who have wealth to enter the kingdom of God!”
 The disciples were astonished at his words.
 Again Jesus said to them, “Children, how hard it is to enter the kingdom of God!
 It is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.”
 They were even more astonished, saying to one another, “Then who can be saved?”
 Looking at them, Jesus said, “With man it is impossible, but not with God, because all things are possible with God.”
 Peter began to tell him, “Look, we have left everything and followed you.”
 “Truly I tell you,” Jesus said, “there is no one who has left house or brothers or sisters or mother or father or children or fields for my sake and for the sake of the gospel, who will not receive a hundred times more, now at this time—houses, brothers and sisters, mothers and children, and fields, with persecutions—and eternal life in the age to come.
 But many who are first will be last, and the last first.”

 We could forsake everything like Peter and the world will still persecute us.

 And that is a sign of the times we live in:

->Luke 21:7–19 (CSB)
+>Luke 21:7–19
 ><sup> 7  </sup>“Teacher,” they asked him, “so when will these things happen?
 And what will be the sign when these things are about to take place?”
 >
 ><sup> 8  </sup>Then he said, “Watch out that you are not deceived.
 For many will come in my name, saying, ‘I am he,’ and, ‘The time is near.’
 Don’t follow them.